jlmelville/sneer/docs/input-initialization.md

 s1k_tsne <- sneer(s1k, perp_scale = "step", perp_scale_iter = 150)
 ```

+The default number of total iterations is 1000, and is controlled by the
+`max_iter` parameter.
+See the [Optimization](optimization.html) section if you
+want to know more.

 ### `prec_scale`

 This option controls how the free parameter (if it exists) on the output kernel